Saurabhkumar21/Authentication-lv.1/README.md

 ## How it Works:
 * User Registration: Upon registration, user credentials are securely saved in the PostgreSQL database.
 * User Authentication: During login, the application verifies user credentials against the stored data.
 If the credentials are correct, the user gains access to the homepage; otherwise, an error message is displayed.
-* Access Control: Incorrect login attempts redirect the user to the homepage to re-enter correct credentials.
-Unregistered users are also directed to the homepage, where they can sign up for an account.
+* Access Control: Incorrect login attempts prompts the user with an error message indicating incorrect credentials.

 ## Contributing:
 * Contributions are welcome!
 If you have any suggestions, bug reports, or feature requests, please open an issue or submit a pull request.